Chorus-bdd/Chorus/pages/builtInHandlers/ChorusContext/ChorusContextHandler.md

+---
+layout: page
+title: Chorus Context Handler
+---

-Chorus provides a [built in handler](pages/builtInHandlers/BuiltInHandlers) called `ChorusContext`
+Chorus provides a [built in handler](/pages/BuiltInHandlers/BuiltInHandlers) called `ChorusContext`

-This handler is used to view or manipulate variables stored within the [Chorus Context](pages/builtInHandlers/ChorusContext/ChorusContext)
+This handler is used to view or manipulate variables stored within the [Chorus Context](/pages/BuiltInHandlers/ChorusContext/ChorusContext)

 To use the handler, add `Uses: ChorusContext` to the top of your feature file.